See the district's LEA 2012 Plan Addendum

 - For high schools, the graduation rate

-- Notify all parents of our P1 status and what their options are and how parents can help the school and district.
+- Notifies all parents of our P1 status and what their options are and how parents can help the school and district.
 Download the 2012 District PI Notification Letter

-- Allow parents of students who attend Program Improvement schools to transfer their child, with paid transportation, to a school in the district that is not identified as a Program Improvement school.
+- Allows parents of students who attend Program Improvement schools to transfer their child, with paid transportation, to a school in the district that is not identified as a Program Improvement school.

-- Allow parents of Rail Ranch students who test below proficient to apply for tutoring at the district's expense.
+- Allows parents of Program Improvement schools who test below proficient to apply for tutoring at the district's expense.
 View an updated list of Supplemental Educational Service Providers or contact Joanne Seedborg at 696-1600 x.
 1018 for more information.

 - Write an LEA Plan Addendum.
 Parents and school staff were consulted in the preparation of the LEA Plan Addendum, which includes information on how we plan to use Title I and other funds to improve student achievement.